birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/design_dag_1.md

     classDef black fill:#FFFFFF, stroke:#000000
 ````

 You might **condition** on a mediator if you are interested in the **direct effect of treatment on outcome that doesn't pass through mediator**.
-Example: In racial disparity studies, will condition on mediators like socioeconomic, education, location (often though **matching** on these characteristics),  to allow you to isolate the unique effect of race that is not explainable by those pathways. [[source]](https://stats.stackexchange.com/questions/488048/dag-are-there-situations-where-adjusting-for-mediators-is-reasonable)
+Example: In racial disparity studies, will condition on mediators like socioeconomic, education, location (often though **matching** on these characteristics),  to allow you to isolate the unique effect of race that is not explainable by those pathways. [[source]](https://stats.stackexchange.com/questions/488048/dag-are-there-situations-where-adjusting-for-mediators-is-reasonable) This is referred to as **mediation analysis** - when you're trying to 'quantify how much of the total effect of A on Y is explained by a particular mediator (the indirect effect), and how much is not (the direct effect)'.

 ````{mermaid}
   flowchart LR;